 Carrot puddings have been made for centuries in Britain and Europe.
 Be sure to use homemade breadcrumbs, as prepackaged alternatives will not give the required light texture.
-The carrot-coloured splotches on the Rouse family's edition of The book of household management (1863) inspired me to make this dish.
+The carrot-coloured splotches on the recipe page in Emma Rouse's 1863 edition of The book of household management suggest it was a family favourite.
 It is delicious served warm with ice-cream, or cold as a light alternative to fruitcake.

 |Grease a 23-cm pie dish.|

 |Boil or steam the carrots until very tender.
 Drain them and allow them to cool.
 Transfer them to a bowl and mash them to a pulp.|